 Read this blog post to learn more about sample size and timing.

 A/B testing has a lot to do with quantitative data ... but that won't necessarily help you understand why people take certain actions over others.
 While you're running your A/B test, why not collect qualitative feedback from real users?

-You might find, for example, that a lot of people clicked on a call-to-action leading them to an ebook, but once they saw the price, they didn't convert.
+For example, you might find that many people clicked on a CTA leading them to an ebook, but once they saw the price, they didn't convert.